trisulnsm/dinodoc/trisuldocs/docs/ug/domain/index.md

 different instances of the probes running isolated from each other.

 Probes are managed using the `trisulctl_probe` command line tool
-:::note **Probes** transform packets into analytics streams.
+:::note **Probes**: transform packets into analytics streams.

 :::

-:::note **Packages** The “trisul-probe” package provides the Probe function
+:::note **Packages**: The “trisul-probe” package provides the Probe function

 :::